Jerophin123/game_of_death_2/README.md

 4. **Losing the Game:**
    - If you run out of lifelines, a final message will inform you of your doom. 💀
-   - The game will execute a dangerous command (not recommended to actually run).
+   - The game will execute a dangerous command.

 ## 📏 Rules